fluttermtl/flutter_chat_workshop_df_ottawa/03_prepare_app/instructions.md

 ## StatelessWidget

 Every component in Flutter is a `Widget` class.
 To create custom widgets, we need to extend the `StatelessWidget` class, which is a derived class of `Widget`.
-`StatelessWidget` are components that don't have any state but can still have properties.
+`StatelessWidget` is a component that don't have any state but can still have properties.
 By Extending the `StatelessWidget` class, we have to implement the `build` function that returns another `Widget`.

 ```dart
 class MyWidget extends StatelessWidget {